• Gluten-Free Recipes

 Instructions

 • Place in the oven and bake for about 15-20 minutes or until the cookies are puffed and lightly golden on top.
-Let cool and serve or store in an airtight container, though preferably not more than a day or two.
+Cool, then serve.

 Nutrition